dagnymol81/rpg-duels/README.md

 RPG Duels implements six character classes: wizard, fighter, cleric, rogue, bard and ranger.
 Each class has its own strengths and weaknesses.
 Characters can use either regular or special attacks, which are also unique to each class.

+RPG Duels has three game modes: single player skirmish, pass and play, or adventure mode.

-The player character goes first, selecting a regular or special attack.
+In single player skirmish, the player character goes first, selecting a regular or special attack.
 The enemy automatically counterattacks.
 Enemy use of specials is randomly determined.
 All results are logged on screen.

+In pass and play, control rotates between the two characters who are both controlled by the same set of inputs.

 A round ends when one character reaches zero hit points.
 The player is offered the option to start a new round.

+In adventure mode, the player character faces a series of monsters in battles similar to single player skirmish.
+They regain their maximum health after each fight and level up after some fights.

 ![Gameplay](images/play-screen.png)